Vanilla-OS/ABRoot/NOTES.md

 We can use `set default=0` too but this way the result should be more understandable for the user.

+After a successful update, `grub.cfg` and `grub.cfg.future` are swapped.

 ## Root Boot Structure

 Each root has a `/.system/boot` folder with the following structure: